erobit/GroceryApp/README.md

 Start time = 8:20pm

-End time =
+End time = 11:05pm

-Total =
+Total = 2h 45min

-## e2e Testing
+## Installation

-npm install --dev
+npm install

-grunt test (runs the entire tests suite including e2e)
+# Testing (runs the entire tests suite including e2e)

-If the e2e tests do not run, execute command below

-node_modules/protractor/bin/webdriver-manager update
+grunt test

+# Running the stack

+grunt

+## Conclusions

+It was a blast setting up e2e tests (new for me).
+They require a bit of work to properly extend the test to cover auth/non auth users, but overall another dimension to the test suite that can help with integration / BDD style tests.

+Overall I am happy with the results and I hope you are too!

+Thank you very much for your consideration.

+Sincerely,

+Eric Robitaille